Cornu aspersum: Pharmacological studiesCornu aspersum has gained some popularity as the chief ingredient in skin creams and gels (crema/gel de caracol) sold in the US. These creams are promoted as being suitable for use on wrinkles, scars, dry skin, and acne to reduce pigmentation, scarring, and wrinkles.

 Secretions of Cornu aspersum produced under stress have skin-regenerative properties because of antioxidant superoxide dismutase and glutathione S-transferase (GSTs) activities.
 The secretions can stimulate fibroblast proliferation and rearrange the actin cytoskeleton stimulate extracellular matrix assembly and regulation of metalloproteinase activities for regeneration of wounded tissue.

 The mucus of Cornu aspersum contains a rich source of substances that can be used to treat biotic human diseases.
 Nine fractions of compounds with varying molecular weight were purified from the mucus and was tested against gram-positive and gram-negative bacterial strains.
 Results found three fractions exhibited predominant antibacterial activity against the gram-positive strain.

+While further confirmatory research is still needed, potential benefits of the snail extracts or secretion filtrates have been also demonstrated in other disease models in mice, including protective effects against ethanol-induced gastric ulcer and against the progression of Alzheimer's type dementia.

+Pets

+In some countries, Cornu aspersum snails are sometimes raised as pets, mostly by children.Pinhas Amitai, "Guide in Color to (70 Israeli) Animals", Keter Publishing 1998.
+Hebrew details: מדריך בצבעים לבעלי-חיים: מדריך לילדים, ירושלים: כתר, 1998.
+In Israel, which has a semi-dry climate, Cornu aspersum snails are mostly limited to human-populated areas such as cities, villages, and gardens, and therefore are less of a threat to local snail species or agriculture.
+They are very common in urban gardens, and are very popular among Israeli children.
+Because of this, they are often used by educators, teachers, and naturalists to educate children about natural history.